Martoxdlol/birthday_reminder/README.md

 - Open a terminal inside the project
 - Run `dart pub get`
 - Run `firebase use --add` and choose your project and use `default` as alias name
-- Set configure SHA hash on your firebase project (use `keytool -list -v -keystore %USERPROFILE%/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android` to get teh hash)
+- Set configure SHA hash on your firebase project (see below)
 - **Optional** Change package name.
 You can use [change_app_package_name](https://pub.dev/packages/change_app_package_name) package. ([More info here](https://stackoverflow.com/questions/51534616/how-to-change-package-name-in-flutter)).
 - run `flutterfire configure` and confirm for all platforms

 Now you can run the app with flutter support using `flutter run`

+## Get signing SHA hash

+Use this command on CMD `keytool -list -v -keystore %USERPROFILE%/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android` or this on mac/linux `keytool -list -v -keystore ~/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android`

+### Set SHA into your Firebase project

+Go to Firebase: project settings > your apps > choose android app and add signature SHA